 Just as your child may play dress-up to imagine themselves as someone or something else, they can do the same things with toys or objects from a young age.
 It is not uncommon to find toys and things within arm’s reach buried in piles of laundry or stuffed between a bed and the wall.
 All of these are clear signs that your child is trying out the roles that they see in their world; this could be them emulating the trash collector storing garbage in a truck or attempting to play a game that you’re not even aware was happening.
 In either case, your toddler’s curiosity drives them to see what will happen immediately and later based upon their emulation or manipulation of their world.
 It is normal for your child to want to be everything they see in their world, often merging two or more concepts at once, all with the goal of explaining and defining who they are and what the world is to them.

 Of course, there are things as a parent that you can and can’t accept.
 For instance, at The Apple Hill Academy, we don’t immediately jump in if a child isn’t exploring dangerously, but attempt to patiently wait for their discovery to happen of its own accord whenever possible.
 Children will learn good and bad lessons based upon the way the explore their curiosities, all of which can help them form a sound foundation for learning in the future.
 In essence, exploring their world is a necessary step that all children must take; it is our job to make sure they do so in a safe, constructive way.
 By steering your child toward a new curiosity, you can remove a potentially harmful thing they may be fixated on without damaging their desire to see it through.

 Invest in Them

-At the Apple Hill Academy in Howell and Old Bridge, our caring staff is proud to be fully attuned to making your child’s experience at this delicate developmental age into a rewarding experience that sets them up for stable growth in the future.
+At the Apple Hill Academy in Howell and Freehold, our caring staff is proud to be fully attuned to making your child’s experience at this delicate developmental age into a rewarding experience that sets them up for stable growth in the future.
 Our state-of-the-art early childhood education center is solely focused on seeing your child learn and grow in a safe environment.